-Each time a student swipes into the Residence Dining Hall, his/her meal count is reduced by 1 until it reaches zero.
+The Reduced Plan (10 meals per week) – Each time a student swipes into the caf, the meal count is reduced by 1 until it reaches zero.
 On Sunday at midnight, the plans are all reset back to their full count – any unused meals from the previous week don’t carry over.
 Students can keep track of how many meals they have left each week through the Meal Plan Review system found within the Campus Card Web Centre.

 Meal Plan Changes

-From the commencement of the Fall Term, beginning September 11th students may change their meal plan option any number of times* up to and including September 22nd, 2017.
+From the commencement of the Fall Term, beginning September 7th students may change their meal plan option any number of times* (including residents of Leeds and Frontenac who wish to opt out) up to and including September 21, 2020.
 After that date, and until the end of the Fall Term, meal plan options may be changed only if the change results in an increase in the number of weekly meals.
-From the commencement of the Winter Term, students may change their meal plan option any number of times* up to and including January 16, 2018.
+From the commencement of the Winter Term, students may change their meal plan option any number of times* up to and including January 18, 2021.
 After that date, and until the end of the Winter Term, meal plan options may be changed only if the change results in an increase in the number of weekly meals. *The first meal plan option change made in each of the Fall and Winter Terms is free of charge; a $25 administrative fee will be assessed for any subsequent meal plan option changes.

 Meal plan fees will be adjusted accordingly to the Student Account.
 If applicable Dining Dollars are non refundable; Dining Dollars loaded for the fall term fees will remain on the Campus Card.
 Dining Dollars for the winter term will be refunded back to the student account, unless the meal plan change request is done in the winter term.
 In that case, Dining Dollars are non refundable.